Uzmakh/digitalbhem/README.md

 # Description

 The form used to book the customer's room <br>
-. for the required days usually fortnight
+. for the required days usually a fortnight
-. for upto 4 persons
+. for up to 4 persons

 # Color Reference